 The author teaches Adobe Photoshop, and there’s a long chapter (about 50 pages) devoted to processing images in Photoshop.
 But, oddly, Lightroom and Aperture are only mentioned once each in passing.
 While many of the processing techniques apply to other software, if you don’t have Photoshop or prefer not to use it, that so much of the book focuses on that particular software might be a negative.
 Of course, the opposite is also true–if you do plan to use Photoshop, this section might be especially useful to you.

-A unique feature of this book that I like is that it include large blow-ups of some images with callouts to specific spots within the photos and shows the creative objective with each element.
+A unique feature of this book that I like is that it includes large blow-ups of some images with callouts to specific spots within the photos and shows the creative objective with each element.

 Bottom Line: While aimed at foodies and food bloggers, this book is also very useful for those looking to take shots for selling as stock photography.
 If you don’t have or don’t plan to use Photoshop, the long section dealing with that software might be a negative (and vice versa).
 Overall, this is a good option for covering the basics.